googleads/googleads-dotnet-lib/README.md

 - Open the Properties dialog for the Examples project (Right click the Examples project of your choice in the Solution Explorer and select the Properties option from the context menu.).
 - Navigate to the Debug Tab and enter the command line options.
 The command line options are of the form `version.examplename`.
-For instance, `v201809.AddCampaign` is the command line option to run `AddCampaign` example in `v201603` version of the AdWords API.
+For instance, `v202308.GetCurrentNetwork` is the command line option to run `GetCurrentNetwork` example in `v202308` version of the Ad Manager API.
 - Compile and run the Examples project.

 Alternatively, each code example has a `main()` method, so you can set the appropriate code example